Gaga: Group Any Gaussians via 3D-aware Memory Bank: Abstract

 \section{Abstract}

-We introduce {\ourmethod}, a framework that reconstructs and segments open-world 3D scenes by leveraging inconsistent 2D masks predicted by zero-shot segmentation models.
-Contrasted to prior 3D scene segmentation approaches that heavily rely on video object tracking, {\ourmethod} utilizes spatial information and effectively associates object masks across diverse camera poses.
+We introduce {\ourmethod}, a framework that reconstructs and segments open-world 3D scenes by leveraging inconsistent 2D masks predicted by zero-shot class-agnostic segmentation models.
+Contrasted to prior 3D scene segmentation approaches that rely on video object tracking or contrastive learning methods, {\ourmethod} utilizes spatial information and effectively associates object masks across diverse camera poses through a novel 3D-aware memory bank.
 By eliminating the assumption of continuous view changes in training images, {\ourmethod} demonstrates robustness to variations in camera poses, particularly beneficial for sparsely sampled images, ensuring precise mask label consistency.
-Furthermore, {\ourmethod} accommodates 2D segmentation masks from diverse sources and demonstrates robust performance with different open-world zero-shot segmentation models, enhancing its versatility.
-Extensive qualitative and quantitative evaluations demonstrate that {\ourmethod} performs favorably against state-of-the-art methods, emphasizing its potential for real-world applications such as scene understanding and manipulation. \keywords{3D Open-world Segmentation \and Gaussian Splatting \and Scene Understanding}
+Furthermore, {\ourmethod} accommodates 2D segmentation masks from diverse sources and demonstrates robust performance with different open-world zero-shot class-agnostic segmentation models, significantly enhancing its versatility.
+Extensive qualitative and quantitative evaluations demonstrate that {\ourmethod} performs favorably against state-of-the-art methods, emphasizing its potential for real-world applications such as 3D scene understanding and manipulation.